 What changed?
 Why did organisations start outsourcing more IT functions again?
 A CBI report states that today, on average, European companies outsource 20% of their internal IT processes.
 The same report also asserts that a large share of companies, especially in Western Europe, plan to increase their outsourcing activities.

 There are a number or reasons why.
 Grand View Research’s 2020 report on the global IT services outsourcing market highlights the most important factors for organisations who use IT outsourcing as:

-The report points to heightened appreciation of the benefit of skilled, experienced IT specialists in delivering superior quality solutions.
-That’s now increasingly driving growth the IT outsourcing industry, alongside the desire to make capital savings.
+The report points to a heightened appreciation of the benefit of skilled experienced IT specialists in delivering superior quality solutions.
+That’s now increasingly driving growth in the IT outsourcing industry, alongside the desire to make capital savings.

 However, there are a number of other factors at play in the decision of organisations to opt for IT outsourcing for at least part of their IT functions.
 Deloitte’s Global Outsourcing Survey canvassed businesses for the main reasons behind their decision.